FUNCTIONAL RELATIONSHIPS: ARTIST-MADE FURNITURE

 ABOUT HAMPTONS INSTITUTE

-THE DOGIST: THIS DOG WILL CHANGE YOUR LIFE
+THE DOGIST LIVE: THIS DOG WILL CHANGE YOUR LIFE

-Join us for an unforgettable evening with Elias Friedman—better known to his 7 million+ followers as The Dogist—as he shares stories and insights from his heartwarming new book, This Dog Will Change Your Life.
+Join us for an unforgettable evening with Elias Weiss Friedman—better known to his 11 million+ followers as The Dogist—for a special live event celebrating the transformative power of dogs and the stories from his new heartwarming book which hit #2 on the NYTimes Bestsellers List, This Dog Will Change Your Life.

 BUSINESS NETWORKING NIGHT